comunica/Article-SSWS2020-AMF/content/related-work.md

 In this section we cover the relevant existing research relating to our work.
-Concretely, we discuss the Triple Pattern Fragments interface, the Approximate Membership Metadata feature for TPF, and Comunica, the meta-query engine in which we implement and evaluate our approach.
+Concretely, we discuss the Triple Pattern Fragments interface, and the Approximate Membership Metadata feature for TPF.

 ### Triple Pattern Fragments
 {:#related-work-ldf}